aloima/tellydb/docs/COMMANDS.md

 **Description**: Returns length of the list.
 **Since**: `0.1.3`
 **Time complexity**: `O(1)`
-**Returns**: An integer
+**Returns**: Integer
 **Behavior**:
-* If the key is holding a value that is not a list, gives an error.
+* If the key is holding a value that is not a list, throws an error.
 * If the key is not holding a value, returns zero.

 **Example**: